NathanEmb/codetrails/content/posts/4-computer-networks-notes/index.md

 - Transmission Control Protocol (TCP)
 - User Datagram Protocol (UDP)

 TCP is better *connection*-oriented services, guarantees delivery, manages flow control, and controls congestion.
-This is the USPS, slow but reliable (except TCP doesn't lose mail like The USPS).
+This is the USPS, slow but reliable (except TCP doesn't lose mail like the USPS).

 UDP is fast and guarantees *nothing*.
-Recievers and Senders using UDP must be able to handle segments getting dropped, delayed, or not making it entirely.
-But they should be faster when everything is working compared to TCP
+Receivers and Senders using UDP must be able to handle segments getting dropped, delayed, or not making it entirely.
+But they should be faster when everything is working compared to TCP.

 #### The Network Layer